DustinYansberg/freakSearch/README.md

 ## Other technical stuff

 The Server logic is written in C# with RESTful API calls for hosts, guests, and episodes.
 LuceneNet is a Machine Learning library made for C#.
-I implemented it to make search results relevant to a user's given search terms.
+We implemented it to make search results relevant to a user's given search terms.
 It allows for fuzzy searches and finds words or phrases related to a provided search term.

 The frontend is written in React JS with a Material UI component Library.
 I use Context to store hosts and guests on the front end to simplify the handling of state between different Hosts and Guest components.

-I used Docker-Compose to containerize the application to make deployment a breeze.
-For a time I had it deployed with AWS on an ECS cluster, but I have taken it down to save on costs.
+We used Docker-Compose to containerize the application to make deployment a breeze.
+For a time we had it deployed with AWS on an ECS cluster, but we have taken it down to save on costs.
 It still run locally on my machine, and I use it when I want to find something on the podcast.

 # Contributing